ZTNA: Zero Trust Network Access

 ZTNA User Flow

-1. Over a secure channel, a user connects to and authenticates against a Zero Trust controller (or a controller function).
-MFA (multi-factor authentication) is used for added security.
+1. Authentication: The user connects and authenticates to a Zero Trust controller (or controller function).
+Multi-factor authentication (MFA) is used to offer enhanced account security.

 Related resources: